Courses

 We are also hosting a number of online courses, for those of you who are unable to make it to Norwich to our in-person events.
 All of our online courses will be hosted on Zoom.

-First Steps in Creative Non-fiction (10th January 2026)
+First Steps in Creative Non-fiction (Dates TBC)

 A one-day course designed for beginners to non-fiction writers, introducing you to the genre and its possibilities under the tuition of editor Andrew Kenrick.

-Building Skills in Creative Non-fiction (starts 13th January 2026)
+Building Skills in Creative Non-fiction (starts 16th April 2026)

 A 6-week online course intended to help you start a new project, work on an existing one or experiment from week to week to practice your writing skills with the help of tutor Andrew Kenrick.
 Each week we’ll look at a different aspect of creative non-fiction, complete with writing exercises and readings, as well as getting the opportunity to have your own writing workshopped.

-Advanced Skills in Creative Non-fiction (starts 15th January 2026)
+Advanced Skills in Creative Non-fiction (starts 14th April 2026)

-New for 2026, a new 6-week online course designed to build on core skills to introduce nuance and flair, encourage experimentation and explore advanced writing techniques in your creative non-fiction.
+New for 2026, a 6-week online course designed to build on core skills to introduce nuance and flair, encourage experimentation and explore advanced writing techniques in your creative non-fiction.
 Each week we’ll look at a different creative non-fiction craft skill, technique or topic, as well as writing exercises, readings and the opportunity to workshop your own writing.

 Featured Course